shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-08-03-typescript-and-typings.markdown

 ## What is Typescript?

 When you code in javascript you don't know the datatype of variable used.
 You IDE doesn't know what's inside an object that's the reason it doesn't give you suggestion.
-For example many of the times you have to use `parseInt()` to convert a string/integer to a integer because you don't know what's actually in the variable.You can't create Class/Interface in javascript.Using javascript you can't write object oriented and modular code easily.That is where Typescript comes into role.
+For example many of the times you have to use `parseInt()` to convert a string/integer to a integer because you don't know what's actually in the variable.You can't create Class/Interface in javascript.Using javascript you can't write object oriented and modular code easily.
+That is where Typescript comes into role.
-TypeScript is a typed superset of Javascript that compiles to plain javascript.Means you can write typed code(using classes/interfaces/datatypes and all) using typescript and later it can be compiled into javascript.
+TypeScript is a typed superset of Javascript that compiles to plain javascript.
+Means you can write typed code(using classes/interfaces/datatypes and all) using typescript and later it can be compiled into javascript.
 Typescript gets compiled into javascript and then only it can be run, so basically at last you get pure javascript.You can also code nodejs using typescript.

 __Example:__